oraclize/docs/source/includes/_query.md

 ## Network selection

 Oraclize is available both on the Ethereum mainnet and on the Morden testnet.
-The default behaviour, as when using the API helpers described below, is to refer to the mainnet.
-However if you want to point Oraclize to a different network you can do it explicity by calling the `oraclize_setNetwork` function once, for example in your contract constructor.

 ```javascript
 /*